DSchau/CFPs/content/2018/gatsby-static-site-generation-with-react.md

   - Static site
   - Automated tooling
   - JavaScript
-description: "Static site generation has been solved with Jekyll, Hugo, et al. However, a challenger looms, and that challenger is Gatsby.
-This presentation presents the argument for how writing a static site in React is truly transformative"
+description: 'Static site generation has been solved with Jekyll, Hugo, et al. However, a challenger looms, and that challenger is Gatsby.
+This presentation presents the argument for how writing a static site in React is truly transformative'
 ---

 ## Abstract